chzesa/cpp-ecsa/README.md

 When `controller->run()` is called, the validity of the definitions and dependencies is checked once, and then again if another `System` is added to the controller (i.e. instantiated).
 Each `System` is run once per invocation of `controller->run()` as its own fiber task.

 When `System` `A`'s run function is called, all of its dependencies have finished executing and none of its dependencies begin execution until `A` is finished.
-Furthermore, no `System` `B` that reads from a `System` that `A` writes to, or writes to a `System` that `A` reads from or writes to, executes in parallel with `A`.
+Furthermore, no `System` `B` that reads from a `System` that `A` writes to, or writes to a `Component` that `A` reads from or writes to, executes in parallel with `A`.

-`System` `A` must only guarantee that it has finished reading and writing to all other `System`s by the time its `run` function returns.
+`System` `A` must only guarantee that it has finished reading and writing to all other `Component`s by the time its `run` function returns.
 Thus, further parallelism can be achieved by diving the `System`'s work into their own fiber tasks if feasible.